uncrtv/tumboard/README.md

  * n: Show post's notes.
  * e: Expand inline images.
  * o: Open post's permalink in new window/tab.

+In addition, you can prepend j and k with a number to go down/up more than 1 post.

+__TODO__: How to navigate to a specific page on the dashboard (so that we can input '5D' to go to page 5)? `http://www.tumblr.com/dashboard/5` does not point to page 5 _relative to the page you're on_, but relative to the newest post.

 To install:
 -----------